Zolo Blog

 2. Food Cost In Bangalore

 Food is one major part that you can’t neglect when it comes to the cost of living.
-For a family of two, monthly grocery expenses typically range from INR 5,000 to 8,000, reflecting the accessibility and affordability of local produce.
+For a family of two, monthly grocery expenses typically range from INR 6,000 to 12,000, reflecting the accessibility and affordability of local produce.
 However, for bachelors who rely on dining out, expenses can vary significantly.
-A meal for two in a medium-priced restaurant may cost between INR 200 to 1,500, with higher costs in areas known for their micro-breweries and upscale eateries.
+A meal for two in a medium-priced restaurant may cost between INR 700 to 1,500, with higher costs in areas known for their microbreweries and upscale eateries.

-Dining out experiences range from small eateries to premium restaurants, with costs varying from INR 300 to 1,500 for individuals and INR 2,500 to 5,000 for couples seeking premium dining experiences.
-The nightlife scene, including micro-breweries and bars, offers a range of options with expenses averaging between INR 1,000 to 5,000, depending on preferences and frequency.
+Dining out experiences range from small eateries to premium restaurants, with costs varying from INR 300 to 1,500 for individuals and INR 2,500 to 6,000 for couples seeking premium dining experiences.
+The nightlife scene, including microbreweries and bars, offers a range of options with expenses averaging between INR 1,000 to 3,000, depending on preferences and frequency.

 Checkout: Best Places for South Indian Cuisine in Bangalore